catapam/coffe-hub/README.md

 * **Models customization**: All models were somehow customized for the specific needs of this project.
 Example: Products work in parallel with productVariants, where the sizes, stock and price are dealt with; product reviews; cart entries being saved to the user's account, and even contact form submissions being linked to the user's email address.

+* **Frontend CRUD functionalities**: Full CRUD functionality has been added to Cart management, where users can add products to the cart, view, edit and remove from their database cart if they are logged to their account.

+* **Soft CRUD for Staff**: Staff and Admins can view, add, and edit products, sizes and categories from the frontend tools.
+Deactivating products and sizes is available from the product details view when logged either as admin or staff too.
+Deleting was intetionally restricted to Admins only and can exclusively be done from the custom admin panel.

+* **Staff permissions**: Most of deleting permissions are only available to Admins and from Admin panel only.
+Staff do have access to the admin panel, but view only, with some rare exceptions where they have edit permissions too.
+That was also built-in as a feature since the beginning of project planning.

 ---
 # Features